HdrHistogram/HdrHistogramJS/README.md

 }
 ```

-Module paths change a little bit with v2.
-Hence if you were importing specific modules as described in tree shaking section, you need to change a little bit your code as below:
+Module paths also change a little bit with v2.
+Hence if you were importing specific modules as described in the tree shaking section, you need to change a little bit your code as below:

 ```
 // HdrHistogramJS v1